 The William Gedney Photographs and Writings Web Site contains 4920 photographic images, 1214 images of writings and notebooks, and 274 images from photographic book projects.
 Of the writings, eight notebooks have been fully transcribed and are available as both text and images, and one typescript is available as electronic text.

 The materials are from the William Gedney Collection at the David M. Rubenstein Rare Book & Manuscript Library at Duke University.
 The bulk of the collection was a gift from Richard T. Gedney and Lee Friedlander to the Rare Book, Manuscript, and Special Collections Library in 1992.
 In 1997 Richard Gedney donated several more boxes of material including William Gedney's personal and non-photographic items: notebooks, diaries, correspondence, appointment books, drawings, and sketch books.
-For more information on the archival collection, see the Archival Finding Aid.
+For more information on the archival collection, see the Archival Collection Guide.

 William Gedney prints available at Howard Greenberg Gallery